sioufia/crossword_dm1/README.md

 ## Results
 We tried with arc consistency method and without.
 Here are our results :
-- without arc consistency : exec time for crossword2 is around 21 sec on one computer
+- without arc consistency :
+    - exec time for crossword2 is around 21 sec on one computer
+    - exec time for crossword2 is around 38 sec on one computer
-- with arc consistency : exec time for crossword2 is around 27 sec on one computer
+- with arc consistency :
+    - exec time for crossword2 is around 27 sec on one computer
-=> Ici l'arc consistance n'améliore pas le temps d'éxecution.
+    - exec time for crossword2 is around 51 sec on one computer => In this case, the arc consistency doesn't improve the exec time.